The Best Coffee Tampers In The UK 2022

 My Observations

-This is the 58mm version of the Diguo Elegance tamper I explained earlier, with its adjustable height deal with which is done by adding or removing the metal washer.
-Rather a nice looking tamper I think, and looks very good for the money.
+This is the 58mm version of the Diguo Elegance tamper I mentioned earlier, with its adjustable height deal with which is done by adding or removing the metal washer.
+Rather a nice looking tamper I think, and looks good for the money.

 Motta 58mm slim base tamper.